handbook

 Excused Absences

 These absences include student illness, death in the family, or an emergency in the immediate family.
 Because these events are unplanned, pre-arranged absence forms are not necessary.
-Absences because of a doctor or dental appointment are also excused.
-In these instances, a note from the doctor or dentist is required.
 Parents must email or call the front office to explain the absence for it to be recorded as excused.
-Emailing the teacher may be helpful, but does not replace contacting the front office to report an excused absence.

-Students are allowed a maximum of two weeks of at-school days in a school year to be used for pre-arranged absences.
+Students are allowed a maximum of two weeks of at-school days in a school year to be used for pre-arranged, personal days.
+Personal day limits exclude illness and family emergencies as noted above.

-- Missed work, tests, and projects must be turned in the first day back unless a later due date has been arranged with the teacher prior to the absence.
+- Missed work, tests, and projects must be turned in the first day back at school unless a later due date has been arranged with the teacher prior to the absence.

 Unexcused Absences